robodrive-24/toolkit/track-1/README.md

 ## About

 We implement [BEVFormer](https://arxiv.org/abs/2203.17270) as the baseline model for Track 1.
 The baseline model is trained on the nuScenes dataset and evaluated on the nuScenes dataset with different corruptions.
-This codebase provides instructions to evaluate the baseline model.
+This codebase provides instructions to test the baseline model on the RoboDrive Challenge.

 ## Preparation